-Procedure: I. Students will adhere to the ANA Code for Nurses in the classroom and
+Procedure: I. Students will adhere to the ANA Code for Nurses in the classroom and clinical setting.

-II All students are required to sign the Professional Commitment to

-Confidentiality form upon entry into each clinical course.
+II All students are required to sign the Professional Commitment to Confidentiality form upon entry into each clinical course.

 III.
-All students are required to attend an in-service on client privacy and confidentiality (eg. Health Insurance Portability and Accountability Act from the program.
+All students are required to attend an in-service on client privacy and confidentiality (e.g. Health Insurance Portability and Accountability Act (HIPAA).

-(HIPAA).

 IV.
-Failure to exhibit integrity and ethical conduct may warrant dismissal
+Failure to exhibit integrity and ethical conduct may warrant dismissal from the program.

-Reviewed: 5/2005, 5/2006, 2/2008, 12/12, 04/16, 05/17
+Reviewed: 5/2005, 5/2006, 2/2008, 12/12, 04/16, 05/17, 10/19, 4/22, 10/24